 While the second issue introduced above has been certainly mitigated in HD receivers, their broadband capabilities have brought into the picture both new opportunities and new threats.
-For this reason, having confirmed that nothing is going to change for broadcast applications (i.e. they'll stay unsecured forever), the broadband applications security matter has been considered worth of a comprehensive review.
+For this reason, having confirmed that nothing is going to change for broadcast applications (i.e. they'll stay unsecured forever, except possible side effects of BAS introduced in the following §9.3.5), the broadband applications security matter has been considered worth of a comprehensive review.
 This section contains the outcome of this review.